tinoue/node-red-contrib-linking-device/README.md

 - Sizuku 6x (gyroscope, accelerometer, orientation, LED)
 - Sizuku Lux (illuminance, LED)

-Actual test has only be done with Tukeru TH and Sizuku THA.
+Note: Actual test has only be done with Tukeru TH and Sizuku THA.

 ### Unsupported